 Focusing on a several key certifications can minimize confusion and prepare automotive manufacturers to make confident decisions about choosing automotive injection molding partners.
 Let's explore the five certifications that matter in automotive injection molding partners.

 Injection molder certifications that include IATF 16949:2016 demonstrates a molder’s proven excellence in engineering, manufacturing, continuous improvement, and customer relationships.
-Kaysun holds the IATF 16949:2016 certification, has held previous ISO/TS automotive certifications, and pairs its commitment to these standards with a deep understanding of what impacts the performance and quality of injection-molded plastic automotive parts.
+Kaysun holds the IATF 16949:2016 certification, has held previous ISO/TS automotive certifications, and pairs its commitment to these industry standards with a deep understanding of what impacts the performance and quality of automotive injection molding.

 2. Scientific Molding Certifications